 A student may request to have directory information, as defined in "Policies Affecting Student Rights and Responsibilities," withheld from the public.
 This request may be made at the University Registrar's office.
 More information is available on the KU Registrar website.

 When choosing your classes, please be aware of the class prerequisites and abide by them.
-If you enroll in a class for which you have not completed the prerequisite, you will be asked to drop the class.
-A substantial number of second and third-year courses have one or more upper-level courses as prerequisites.
-The prerequisite table is listed in the online catalog.
+If you enroll in a class for which you have not completed the prerequisite, that class will be administratively dropped from your enrollment.
+View the prerequisite chart on the Course Prequisites page.

 Additional courses may be added at a later date.
 Notifications of any changes will be made available by email.